-RGX-314 for the Treatment of wet AMD and DF We began enrollment of patients in ATMOSPHERE, the first of two pivotal trials to evaluate the efficacy and safety of RGX-314 in patients with wet AMD using the subretinal delivery approach.
-We announced positive initial and interim data from our ongoing Phase II AAVIATE trial of RGX-314 using in-office suprachoroidal delivery for the treatment of wet AMD.
-We completed enrollment of patients in Cohorts 1 through 3 of AAVIATE and expanded the trial to include two additional cohorts.
-We also announced positive initial data from the Phase II ALTITUDE trial of RGX-314 using in-office suprachoroidal delivery for the treatment of DR without center-involved diabetic macular edema.
-We completed enrollment of patients in Cohort 1 of ALTITUDE.
-RGX-202 for the Treatment of Duchenne Muscular Dystrophy ("Duchenne") Our Investigational New Drug ("IND") application was cleared by the FDA to evaluate RGX-202 for the treatment of Duchenne in a first-in-human clinical trial.
-Additionally, the FDA granted Orphan Drug Designation for RGX-202.
-RGX-121 for the Treatment of Mucopolysaccharidosis Type II ("MPS II") We announced additional positive interim data from our ongoing Phase I/II trial of RGX-121 for the treatment of patients up to 5 years old diagnosed with MPS II.
-We began enrollment of patients in Cohort 3 of this trial and announced that Cohort 3 was expanded.
-We began enrollment in a second Phase I/II trial of RGX-121 for the treatment of pediatric patients with MPS II over the age of 5 years old.
-RGX-111 for the Treatment of Mucopolysaccharidosis Type I ("MPS I") We completed enrollment of patients in Cohort 1 of our Phase I/II trial of RGX-111 for the treatment of MPS I and began enrollment of patients in Cohort 2.
-Enhancement of Gene Therapy Manufacturing Capabilities We began utilizing our new headquarters in Rockville, Maryland.
-The headquarters include a current Good Manufacturing Practice ("cGMP") manufacturing facility, which is expected to allow for production of NAV Vectors at scales up to 2,000 liters using our platform suspension cell culture process and is on track to be fully operational starting in the first half of 2022.
-Financial Strength We closed an underwritten public offering of 4,899,000 shares of our common stock at a price to the public of \$47.00 per share, inclusive of the underwriters' full exercise of their option to purchase additional shares.
-The total gross proceeds to us were approximately \$230.3 million, before deducting the underwriting discounts and commissions and estimated offering expenses.
-Including the upfront payment of \$370 million from AbbVie, as discussed above, we ended 2021 with \$849 million in cash, cash equivalents and marketable securities, as compared to \$523 million at the end of the prior year.
+RGX-314 for the Treatment of wet AMD and DR under the eyecare collaboration with AbbVie Enrollment is ongoing in ATMOSPHERE® and ASCENTTM, two pivotal clinical trials to evaluate the efficacy and safety of RGX-314 in patients with wet AMD using the subretinal delivery approach.
+The ASCENT trial is the first trial to be initiated by REGENXBIO under the eye care collaboration with AbbVie.
+We announced new data from the Phase II AAVIATE® trial of RGX-314 for the treatment of wet AMD using suprachoroidal delivery.
+RGX-314 suprachoroidal delivery was reported to be well tolerated across 85 patients dosed in Cohorts 1-5.
+We also announced positive interim data from the expansion of Phase II ALTITUDE® trial of RGX-314 using in-office suprachoroidal delivery for the treatment of DR without center-involved diabetic macular edema.
+RGX-202 for the Treatment of Duchenne Muscular Dystrophy ("Duchenne") We did not meet our objective of enrollment and dose escalation due to unexpected loss of clinical supply in the first quarter of 2022.
+RGX-121 for the Treatment of Mucopolysaccharidosis Type II ("MPS II") We announced additional positive interim data from our ongoing CAMPSIITE pivotal trial of RGX-121 for the treatment of patients up to 5 years old diagnosed with MPS II.
+Positive data supports a 2024 BLA filing using the accelerated approval pathway.
+A second Phase I/II trial of RGX-121 for the treatment of pediatric patients with MPS II over the age of 5 years old is ongoing.
+RGX-111 for the Treatment of Mucopolysaccharidosis Type I ("MPS I") We completed enrollment of patients in expanded Cohort 2 of our Phase I/II trial of RGX-111 for the treatment of MPS I. RGX-181 and RGX-381 First patient dosed under a single-patient investigator-initiated study of RGX-181.

+We received approval of the clinical trial application for RGX-381 from the UK Health Authority and we expect to initiate a Phase I/II clinical trial in the first half of 2023.
+Enhancement of Gene Therapy Manufacturing Capabilities Our Rockville, Maryland headquarters includes a cGMP manufacturing facility.
+Our cGMP manufacturing facility, which was fully operational starting in the first half of 2022, allows for production of NAV Vectors at scales up to 2,000 liters using our platform suspension cell culture process.
+We completed four cGMP batches of clinical drug products in 2022.
+Financial Strength We ended 2022 with over \$550 million in cash, cash equivalents and marketable securities.